Information You Can Find in Our Guide:

 The best extended auto warranty for you will depend on your specific needs, budget and the make, model and year of the motor vehicle you own.
 Different types of auto extended warranty plans include:

 - Powertrain warranties.
-These warranties cover the repairs or replacement of a vehicle’s engine, transmission and drivetrain.
-These types of warranties typically cover vehicles for about 60,000 miles.
+These warranties typically cover the repairs or replacement of a vehicle’s engine, transmission and drivetrain for about 60,000 miles.

 When comparing auto extended warranty quotes, find out if there are any rules or restrictions you need to follow in order to receive coverage under your contract.